lucidrains/self-rewarding-lm-pytorch/README.md

 trainer(overwrite_checkpoints = True)
 ```

-SPIN can be trained standalone as shown below
+SPIN can either enabled on `SelfRewardingTrainer` with the `spin = True` flag, or trained standalone as shown below

 ```python
 import torch